Tom Brady could bring Cowboys another Super Bowl, Hall of Famer Terrell Owens says

 In 2019, Prescott threw for 4,902 yards and 30 touchdown passes – both career-highs.
 But he was playing without any guarantees that he would be back for 2020.

 According to an NFL.com report from August, Prescott was looking to become the highest-paid quarterback and was seeking a $40 million-per-year deal.
 He reportedly turned down a $30 million-per-year deal.
-Dallas gave Ezekiel Elliott and Amari Cooper contract extensions but not Prescott.
+Dallas gave Ezekiel Elliott and La'El Collins contract extensions but not Prescott.
+DeMarcus Lawrence and Jaylon Smith also received extensions, while Amari Cooper is set to become a free agent in 2020.

 CLICK HERE FOR MORE SPORTS COVERAGE ON FOXNEWS.COM